 - BEST OVERALL: Weber Original Kettle Premium Charcoal Grill

-- BEST BANG FOR THE BUCK: Weber Spirit II E-310 3-Burner Liquid Propane Grill
+- BEST BANG FOR THE BUCK: Weber Spirit II E-310 Gas Grill

-- BEST GAS: Weber Genesis II E-310 3-Burner Propane Gas Grill
+- BEST GAS: Weber Genesis EPX-335 Smart Gas Grill

-- BEST PORTABLE: Weber Smokey Joe Portable Charcoal Grill
+- BEST PORTABLE: Weber Smokey Joe Charcoal Grill

-What to Consider When Choosing the Best Weber Grills
+What to Consider When Choosing the Best Weber Grill

-Weber’s product line is diverse with the company manufacturing charcoal, propane, and wood pellet grills.
-Ahead, learn more about the different types of grills Weber offers as well as what factors you should consider when shopping for one.
+Weber’s product line is diverse, with the company manufacturing charcoal, propane, and wood-pellet grills.
+Ahead, learn more about the different types of grills Weber offers and the important factors to consider when shopping for one.

 While Weber may be best known for inventing the kettle charcoal grill, its propane gas grills are just as popular, if not more so.
 The company’s range of gas grills includes its mid-tier Spirit series, its high-end Genesis gas grills, and its top-end Summit grills, which include a mix of built-in and freestanding grills.